onenetinc/webflow-cc/README.md

 npm run minify sitename page1
 ```
 9. During Development, easiest to set the global variables like this: DEV_MODE = true, LOAD_MINIFIED = false, then flipping the variables after the site is live.
+10. When finished development, be sure to minify your files, push to GitHub, update global variables in Webflow.